plenario/plenario/README.md

 <strong>metodology</strong></p>
-1 - the first version on plenario presents the results of 12 propositions voted by senators. all of them have been covered by the media and might be of society's interest.
+1 - the first version of plenario presents the results of 12 propositions voted by senators. all of them have been covered by the media and might be of society's interest.

 two of 12 propositions are about the impeachment of Dilma Rousseff, in august 2016.